Install OpenCV 4.5 on Raspberry Pi 4

 You can find the release notes of version 4.5.0 on the GitHub page of OpenCV here.

 On December 22, 2020, OpenCV released version 4.5.1.
-The significant change in this version is the work on the G-API framework and the RISC-V port.
+The most important improvement in this version is the work on the G-API framework and the RISC-V port.
 Neither will affect the Raspberry Pi.
 That's why we do not have a special installation guide for this version.
 Feel free to change the version numbers from 4.5.0 to 4.5.1 during downloading, if you prefer to use this version over 4.5.0.

 With a fresh and clean Raspbian operating system, the last check is the EEPROM software version.
 The Raspberry Pi 3 had all the operating software on the SD card.
 The Raspberry Pi 4, on the other hand, is also partially booted from two EEPROMs.
 These EEPROMs are programmed after PCB assembly in the factory.
 The Raspberry Pi foundation has recently released new and improved software for these EEPROMs.
 This nothing to do with OpenCV, but all the more with heat dissipation.
 In one of our vision applications, the heat of the CPU drops from 65 °C (149 °F) to 48 °C (118 °F) simply by updating the EEPROMs contents.
 And, as you know, a low CPU temperature will prolong your Pi lifespan.
 For more information see this article.